 While ExpressVPN takes your traffic through an encrypted tunnel, there’s always the possibility of a leak.
 This phenomenon is what we call a DNS leak.
 It essentially exposes your location and address.
 Even worse, it means that unauthorized parties can access your data.

 For your anonymity, you will need a VPN that protects you from this.
 ExpressVPN has some leak protection protocols, including IPv6 and DNS leak protection.
-The VPN offers its leak test, but I decided to conduct an independent one to be sure I was safe.
+The VPN offers its leak test, but we decided to conduct an independent one to be sure we were safe.

-With my test, I checked servers in the United States, the United Kingdom, and Canada.
+With our test during our ExpressVPN review, we checked servers in the United States, the United Kingdom, and Canada.
 The tests showed no DNS leaks on any server.

 By blocking IPv6, ExpressVPN protected my IP address.

 Tor Compatibility and Security Audits

 ExpressVPN is compatible with Tor – a security and anonymity protocol that conceals your data even more.
 Not many VPN services offer this, which is another testament to ExpressVPN’s optimal security.